-Despite the intervention of vaccines, infection as a result of Hepatitis B virus (HBV) remains a global public health issue (World Health Organization, 2023).
-Approximately twenty-five percent of the global population has been exposed to HBV and the annual mortality rate as a result of progressive liver diseases such as cirrhosis and hepatocellular carcinoma (HCC) sums up to about 1 million (World Health Organization, 2023).
-The hepatitis B virus has a genome of about 3200 base pairs that form a relaxed circular DNA (rcDNA) with a complete negative strand and an incomplete positive strand (Tsukuda and Watashi, 2020).
+Despite the intervention of vaccines, infection as a result of Hepatitis B virus (HBV) remains a global public health issue .
+Approximately twenty-five percent of the global population has been exposed to HBV and the annual mortality rate as a result of progressive liver diseases such as cirrhosis and hepatocellular carcinoma (HCC) sums up to about 1 million .
+The hepatitis B virus has a genome of about 3200 base pairs that form a relaxed circular DNA (rcDNA) with a complete negative strand and an incomplete positive strand.

-Of note is the fact that the HBV evolution rate ranges from about 2.2×10-6 to 7.7×10-4 nucleotide substitutions/site/year (Zehender et al., 2015; Lago et al., 2019).
-As a result of the uniqueness of the HBV life cycle where an error-inclined reverse transcriptase is used for genome replication, HBV portrays a large genetic variability, resulting in 10 genotypes (A-J), approximately 40 subgenotypes, various recombinants, clades, and quasispecies (Kramvis, 2014).
+Of note is the fact that the HBV evolution rate ranges from about 2.2×10^{-6} to 7.7×10^{-4} nucleotide substitutions/site/year.
+As a result of the uniqueness of the HBV life cycle where an error-inclined reverse transcriptase is used for genome replication, HBV portrays a large genetic variability, resulting in 10 genotypes (A-J), approximately 40 sub-genotypes, various recombinants, clades, and quasispecies.
 The genome of HBV comprises four overlapping open reading frames (ORFs) namely P, preS1/S2/S, preC/C, and X that encode major products.
-A polymerase protein (P) contains the domains of DNA polymerase, reverse transcriptase, and RNase H, The preS/S region codes for the three forms of surface proteins which are L/preS1, M/preS2, and S (HBsAg), HBV C gene is divided into preC and a C region that is responsible for encoding HBcAg and HBeAg proteins, and X ORF encodes HBx, which has been reported to regulate viral transcription and oncogenic activity (An et al., 2018; D'souza et al., 2020; Jiang et al., 2021; Wei & Ploss, 2021).
+A polymerase protein (P) contains the domains of DNA polymerase, reverse transcriptase, and RNase H, The preS/S region codes for the three forms of surface proteins which are L/preS1, M/preS2, and S (HBsAg), HBV C gene is divided into preC and a C region that is responsible for encoding HBcAg and HBeAg proteins, and X ORF encodes HBx, which has been reported to regulate viral transcription and oncogenic activity'.

-The HBV core promoter and precore region regulate the production of core proteins which makes it a trouble spot for mutation.
-Noteworthy is the close relationship between these mutations and the severity of Chronic Hepatitis B (CHB) viral infection (Lin & Kao, 2017).
-The HBx gene's C-terminal coding sequence and the HBV core promoter region overlap, and mutations in this area may enhance carcinogenesis by altering the biological properties of HBx (Chen et al., 2016).
+The HBV core promoter and precore region regulate the production of core proteins which make it a trouble spot for mutation.
+Noteworthy is

+An Official Publication of Enugu State University of Science & Technology ISSN: (Print) 2315-9650 ISSN: (Online) 2502-0524 This work is licenced to the publisher under the Creative Commons Attribution 4.0 International License. the close relationship between these mutations and the severity of Chronic Hepatitis B (CHB) viral infection .
+The HBx gene's C-terminal coding sequence and the HBV core promoter region overlap, and mutations in this area may enhance carcinogenesis by altering the biological properties of HBx.
 Different types of preC/C mutants have been reported such as G1896A (nt), C1766T (nt), T1768A (nt), A1726T (nt), G1764A (nt), and T1753V (nt).
-The level of significance/impact of these mutants includes prevention of the expression of HBeAg protein, increase in the HCC tumour growth in vivo via enhancing HBV replication and activating the ERK/ MAPK pathways, enhanced viral replication and viral infectivity (Asim et al., 2010; Kitab et al., 2012; Liu et al.,
+The level of significance/impact of these mutants includes prevention of the expression of HBeAg protein, increase in the HCC tumour growth in vivo via enhancing HBV replication and activating the ERK/ MAPK pathways, enhanced viral replication and viral infectivity.

-2022; Wei et al., 2017; Zhao et al., 2023).
 The combination of C1766T/T1768A mutants has been associated with higher HBV-DNA levels and amplified liver disease.
-The major target of the host immune system is the HBcAg, and significantly, mutations in the preC/C region causing immune escape could induce persistent HBV infection (Yim et al., 2015).
+The major target of the host immune system is the HBcAg, and significantly, mutations in the preC/C region causing immune escape could induce persistent HBV infection.